Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 Our cauliflower mashed potatoes still taste like classic mashed potatoes with a mild cauliflower flavor.

-The texture is creamy yet much lighter than regular mashed potatoes, thanks to the cauliflower.
+Thanks to the cauliflower, the texture is creamy yet much lighter than regular mashed potatoes.

 First, steam the cauliflower instead of boiling it.
 Boiling fills up the cauliflower with water, resulting in a watery mash.